 Terrorist Early Warning Group (TEW)

 The Terrorism Early Warning Group supports the County Emergency Operations Center.
 In the early 2000s, the Operational Area established a response or planning effort to deal with the response to terrorism.
 It established a Terrorism Working Group, chaired by the County Office of Emergency Management (an interagency entity) that also brings together many of the cities in the county.
-Key members are the FBI, the Sheriff’s Department, city and county fire departments, and the Department of Health Services, as well as the state Office of Emergency Services.
+Key members are the Federal Bureau of Investigation, the Sheriff’s Department, city and county fire departments, and the Department of Health Services, as well as the state Office of Emergency Services.

 Operationally, the TEW provides support in the event of a potential field response to terrorism.
 Area Command Teams support field response elements.
 Area Command Team is the law enforcement term, while Incident Management Team is the fire service counterpart.
 Both would be present at an actual terrorist event.
 These teams are essentially the overhead command elements that manage complex incidents in the field.